nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to view the dashboard of student data
+1. CS2100 TA requests to view the dashboard of student data.
-2. ProgrammerError displays the dashboard showing the number of students, classes, labs as well as the number of labs unmarked for each class.
+2. ProgrammerError displays the dashboard showing the number of students, classes, labs. as well as the number of labs unmarked for each class.
-3. ProgrammerError automatically updates the dashboard when changes are made to the student data
+3. ProgrammerError automatically updates the dashboard when changes are made to the student data.

    Use case ends.